kibertoad/protobuf-generator/README.md

 ## How to use

 Instructions are coming!
-Meanwhile please check test/blueprints/crud.blueprint.js for blueprint syntax and test/protobuf.generator.test.js for example usage
+Meanwhile please check test/blueprints/crud.blueprint.js for blueprint syntax and test/protobuf.generator.test.js for example usage.

 [npm-image]: https://img.shields.io/npm/v/protobuf-generator.svg